mansenfranzen/pywrangler/README.rst

 common dataframe API usage**.
 They typically require a combination of multiple transformations and aggregations in order to achieve the desired outcome.
-For example, extracting intervals with given start and end values from raw time series is a non trivial task which is out of scope for native dataframe functionality.
+For example, extracting intervals with given start and end values from raw time series is out of scope for native dataframe functionality.

 **pywrangler** accomplishes such requirements with care while exposing so called *data wranglers*.
 A data wrangler serves a specific use case just like the one mentioned above.
-It takes one ore more input dataframes, applies a computation which is usually built on top of existing dataframe API, and returns one ore more output dataframes.
+It takes one or more input dataframes, applies a computation which is usually built on top of existing dataframe API, and returns one or more output dataframes.

 Why should I use pywrangler?
 ============================